pedrosan/DS_specialization/ML/report.md

-# Machine-Learning-based Assessment of the quality of weight-lifting exercises
+# Machine-Learning-based Assessment of The Quality of Weight-lifting Exercises
 Giovanni Fossati

+## PREAMBLE

+Report for the first assignment of the [_Machine Learning_](https://www.coursera.org/course/repdata) course of the _Coursera/JHSPH Data Science Specialization_.

+The source files are posted on [GitHub](https://github.com/pedrosan/DS_specialization/tree/master/ML)

 ## INTRODUCTION